eeshvardasikcm/fearless_simd_P_2-1/P_2-1_docs/eeshvar_das_notes_01.md

-# research sufficiently for showing relevancy to machine learning engineering
+# research sufficiently for showing some relevancy to machine learning engineering
 additional details are not currently having a known plan concerning machine learning engineering.
 ## implementation details
 This project is meant to help with fearless SIMD in Rust.